benjaminweymouth/WealthSimpleCaseStudy/README.md

 > *“The first is our mission.
 Which is pretty radical — to completely democratize wealth.
 To see access to financial freedom as a human right for everyone no matter where you come from or how much money you have.”* <sup>[7](#myendnote7)</sup>

+This goals seems to be rooted in a democratic sense, which highlights the universal nature of the corporate philosophy.
+However, a deeper analysis is required to verify that thier corporate philosophy matches with their products and service offerings.
 In order to achieve that goal, they provide five service offerings:

 | Service       | Description   |
 | ------------- |:-------------:|